tansive/tansive/README.md

 ```

 </details>
-When we switched the view to production, Tansive blocked the invocation of the `restart_deployment` skill based on the policy bound to the `prod-view`.
+When we switched the view to production, Tansive blocked the invocation of the `restart_deployment` tool based on the policy bound to the `prod-view`.

 ---